ninelore/ninelore.github.io/content/project/ArmaOnLinux.md

 ### 4. The Helper script and ACRE2 / TFAR

+**Important: Make sure to start Arma at least once into the main menu before moving on!**

 #### 4.1 The Helper script
 The Arma3Helper Script (formerly Arma3TS.sh) is reqired to run ACRE2 or TFAR on Linux.
 It also provides utility to make some troubleshooting (see Chapter 5) easier.